drupol/master-thesis/src/thesis/1-introduction.typ

 In 2020, the United States sustained a sophisticated cyberattack known as SolarWinds.
-This meticulously orchestrated campaign apparently attributed to Russia persisted undetected for several months and was enabled through a backdoor embedded within one of the dependencies of the SolarWinds Orion (@solarwinds-9579611) software, a network monitoring tool employed by numerous corporations and government agencies.
+This meticulously orchestrated campaign apparently attributed to Russia persisted undetected for months and was enabled through a backdoor embedded within one of the dependencies of the SolarWinds Orion (@solarwinds-9579611) software, a network monitoring tool employed by numerous corporations and government agencies.
 By exploiting this vulnerability, the attackers gained unauthorised access to the networks of SolarWinds clients,